michaelkoek/vue-receipt-component/README.md

 The summary data should receive an `object` of options which will set the prices.
 You could choose if the prices are **calculated dynamically** based the prices of the items or pass the data through the object options if you want to do the calculation elsewhere like on the backend.

+Leave the option out you don't want to use.

 These are all the options:
 ```